FactorySimPy/FactorySimPydocs/docs/index.md

 # ----- Machine -----
-def machine(env, delay, input_stores, input_priorities, output_store, output_prefix):
+def machine(env, delay, input_stores, input_priorities,
+               output_store, output_prefix):
     """
-    A machine that requests multiple items from input stores (with optional priorities), waits processing time, and outputs a new item.
+    A machine that requests multiple items from input stores (with optional priorities),waits processing time, and outputs a new item.

     Args:
         input_stores (list): list of stores to get inputs from